|Land Area||143,351 km2|

 |Government Type||Federal Parliamentary Republic|

 View all cities in Nepal

-Nepal, the fabled land of Buddha, Hindu temples, and unrivaled mountain scenery, was controlled by a myriad of factions since the 4th century.
+Nepal, the fabled land of Buddha, Hindu temples, and unrivaled mountain scenery, was controlled by a myriad of factions beginning in the 4th century.

-Little is known about Nepal's early history, however, it is known that the Kirant tribe inhabited the region more than 2,500 years ago.
+Little is known about Nepal's early history.
+However, it is certain that the Kirant tribe inhabited the region more than 2,500 years ago.

-Numerous small kingdoms laid claim to the region until 1482 when Nepal was split into three separate divisions: Kathmandu, Patan, and Bhaktapur.
+Numerous small kingdoms laid claim to the region until 1482, when Nepal split into three separate divisions: Kathmandu, Patan, and Bhaktapur.

 The modern Nepalese state began in the late 18th century when King Prithvi Narayah Shah successfully unified most of the individual ethnic groups and small principalities into one entity.

-Nepal, at the time, was controlled by a monarch (for life and by hereditary right), but in 1951, the Nepalese monarch (under great pressure) ended that system of rule, and instituted a cabinet system of government.
+Nepal, at the time, was controlled by a monarch (for life and by hereditary right).
+In 1951, the Nepalese monarch (under great pressure) ended that system of rule, and instituted a cabinet system of government.

 Only one year after the country's first election in 1959, King Kahendra dismissed the cabinet, dissolved parliament and banned political parties.

-Since 1990, turmoil and Nepal have traveled hand-in-hand, as a bloody insurgency, a royal family massacre and assorted governmental conflicts and squabbles have dominated the headlines.
+Since 1990, turmoil in Nepal has included a bloody insurgency, a royal family massacre and assorted governmental conflicts and squabbles that have dominated the headlines.